Existence and Uniqueness Results for Double-Free-Boundary Problems in Fluid Dynamics: Introduction

 In the much more detailed 2-dimensional stream-model to be studied in the present paper, we assume a flow-channel (or stream-bed) of finite width, in which there is a flow of ideal fluid.
-This has been a widely accepted flow model in free-boundary studies of jets, wakes, cavitation, gravity waves, etc. The ideal flow is by definition an incompressible, irrotational, inviscid, steady-state, two-dimensional flow in a (therefore) two-dimensional flow-region (or stream-bed).
+This has been a widely accepted flow model in free-boundary studies of jets, wakes, cavitation, ocean waves, etc. The ideal flow is by definition an incompressible, irrotational, inviscid, steady-state, two-dimensional flow in a (therefore) two-dimensional flow-region (or stream-bed).
 We also assume a finite, annular flow-channel.
-Thus, we have invoked the accepted mathematical idealization of the stream which flows around a finite closed loop, and thus doesn't begin or end (or flow to or from infinity).
+Thus, we have invoked the accepted mathematical idealization of the stream which flows around a finite closed loop back into itself, and thus doesn't begin or end anywhere (or flow to or from infinity).
 The two boundary components of the annular flow-channel, as well as the (harmonic) stream function for the ideal fluid-flow in the flow-channel, are all determined together as elements of the solution of a double-free-boundary problem, in which the flow-speed along the free boundaries is again determined point-wise by a positive flow-speed function $a(p)$, or by two independent positive flow-speed functions $a_1(p)$, $a_2(p)$, independently governing the flow-speeds along the two boundary components of the stream.
 In either case, the flow-speed functions are a direct input into the stream-model, which applies to a large class of flow-speed functions.
-Our flow-model leads to the following flow-problem. \begin{problem} {(Double-free-boundary Bernoulli problem for annular domains in $\Re^2$: the case of two independent flow-speed functions (see Prob. \ref{prob2.1.1}))} In $\Re^2$ (where $p=(x,y)$), let ${\rm X}$ denote the family of all simple closed curves $\Gamma$.
-Let ${\bf X}$ denote the family of all ordered pairs ${\bf \Gamma}=(\Gamma_1,\Gamma_2)$ of elements of ${\rm X}$ such that $\Gamma_1<\Gamma_2$ in the sense that ${\rm Cl}(D(\Gamma_1))\subset D(\Gamma_2)$, where we use $D(\Gamma)$ (resp. $E(\Gamma))$ to denote the interior (resp. exterior) complement of $\Gamma\in {\rm X}$.
-Given the strictly-positive $C^{2}$-functions $a_i(p)=a_i(x,y):\Re^2\rightarrow\Re_+$, $i=1,2$, which we call "flow-speed functions", we seek a smooth curve-pair ${\bf\Gamma}=(\Gamma_1,\Gamma_2)\in{\bf X}$ (the flow boundaries) such that
+Our flow-model leads to the following flow-problem.